 I remember while I was pregnant with Ella assuming I would automatically know what to do with this baby who was growing inside me.
 Never once did I give any thought to the sleep deprivation, the crying, the feeding, the nappy changes, the difficulty of leaving the house on time and the absolute winging of motherhood for the first

-few weeks eight years.
+few weeks nine years.

 I had such ridiculous and idealistic visions of me glamorously strolling with her peacefully sleeping in her pram while I shopped, drank coffee and met friends for lunch.